How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 • Cold and relaxation techniques

-The goal is not complete freedom from pain, but a controllable, functional state that enables movement.
+The goal is not complete freedom from pain, but a controllable, functional statethat allows movement.

 Rehabilitation after endoprosthesis - the way back to movement

-The actual surgery is just the beginning.
+The actual surgery is only the beginning.
 The long-term success of an endoprosthesis depends crucially on rehabilitation .
-It is the key to mobility, quality of life and longevity of the implant.
+It is the key to mobility, quality of life, and the longevity of the implant.

 Early phase - the first weeks

 The first few days after surgery are characterized by gentle mobilization.
-The goal is to build trust in the new joint.
+The goal is to build confidence in the new joint.

 Early phase goals: